Killing of Karon Blake

 In the early morning of January 7, 2023, in Washington, D.C., the United States, Jason Lewis shot and killed 13-year-old Karon Blake.

-Lewis, a 41-year-old father of four and longtime government employee, had stepped onto his patio to investigate a possible home invasion when he saw Blake and two others breaking into parked vehicles along his street.
+Lewis, a Black 41-year-old father of four and longtime D. C. Parks and Recreation employee, had stepped onto his patio to investigate a possible home invasion when he saw Blake and two others breaking into parked vehicles along his street.
 In the seconds following a brief confrontation with the group, Lewis opened fire, fatally wounding Blake.

 After several weeks of investigation, Lewis was arrested and charged with murder in second degree while armed.
-He has entered a plea of not guilty and is currently being held without bond.
+He was found guilty of voluntary manslaughter among other charges in August 2024 and sentenced to 12 ½ years in January 2025.

 Shooting

 Official report

-The shooting took place in the early morning of Saturday, January 7, 2023, in the 1000 block of Quincy Street, Northeast, an area apart of the Brookland neighborhood.
+The shooting took place around 3:00 am on Saturday, January 7, 2023, in the 1000 block of Quincy Street, Northeast, an area of the Brookland neighborhood.
 The Metropolitan Police Department (MPDC) arrived on the scene at approximately 3:56 am.
-When police officers arrived, they found an older black male performing cardiopulmonary resuscitation (CPR) on a juvenile black male, lying in the shrubbery between 1031 and 1033 Quincy Street, Northeast, suffering from gunshot wounds.
-The older male would later be identified as a nearby homeowner, 41-year-old Jason Lewis of 1033 Quincy Street, Northeast, a government employee, as the younger as 13-year-old Karon Blake, a student at Brookland Middle School.
+When police officers arrived, they found an older black male performing cardiopulmonary resuscitation (CPR) on a juvenile black male, shot twice in his side, lying in the shrubbery between 1031 and 1033 Quincy Street, Northeast, suffering from gunshot wounds.
+The older male would later be identified as a nearby homeowner, 41-year-old Jason Lewis of 1033 Quincy Street, Northeast, a government employee, and the younger as 13-year-old Karon Blake, a student at Brookland Middle School.
 Emergency medical services (EMS) transported Blake to a nearby hospital, where he was later pronounced dead at 4:39 am.

 Lewis' account

-Lewis told authorities that he'd woken in the night to noises outside his home and worried that someone might be trying to break into his home.
+Lewis told authorities that he had woken in the night to noises outside his home and worried that someone might be trying to break into his home.
 He went downstairs to investigate the noise, taking his firearm, which he legally owned and was legally authorized to carry, with him.
 He opened his door to see several people dressed in black, whom he described as "youngsters," and yelled at them, asking them what they were doing after seeing them tampering with nearby vehicles.
 One person, whom he identified as Blake, ran towards him as he stood in the courtyard of his home and he opened fire, shooting twice.
 Lewis' girlfriend called 9-1-1 while Lewis began administering CPR after Blake collapsed.